SAP-samples/cloud-extension-s4hana-cloud-business-process/README.md

 **Destination - What is the outcome?**

-- Changes in S/4HANA communicated via events in real time to extension
+- Changes in S/4HANA communicated via events in real time to extension application
-- Custom extension application works independently from S/4HANA
+- Custom extension application works independently from SAP S/4HANA
 - Call center personnel only needs access to custom app

 ## Architecture